-The only switch type supported in Europe is DSS-1.
+The only switch types supported in Europe are DSS-1 and 1TR6 (Germany only).

-2.8.2 MSN and Subaddress
+MSN and Subaddress

 Depending on your location, you may have Multiple Subscriber Number (MSN) where the telephone company gives you more than one number for your ISDN line.
 You can assign each number to a different port, e.g., the first number to data calls, the second to A/B adapter 1 and so on.
-Or the telephone company may give you only one number, but allow you to assign your own subaddresses to different ports, e.g., subaddress 1 to data calls and 2 to A/B adapter 1.
+Or (DSS1) the telephone company may give you only one number, but allow you to assign your own subaddresses to different ports, e.g., subaddress 1 to data calls and 2 to A/B adapter 1.

-2.8.3 Incoming Call Routing
+Incoming Call Routing

 The Incoming Phone Number Matching setting governs how incoming calls are routed.
 If you select Multiple Subscriber Number (MSN) or Called Party Subaddress, a call (either ISDN data or analog) is routed to the port that matches the dialed number; if no match is found, the call is dropped.
+This option is available as Endgeraete Auswahl Ziffer (EAZ) for the1TR6 switch type.